 A lot of people have a list of things to do before they die.
 For some, it includes traveling solo.
 Unfortunately, for some people, that item will always remain unchecked.
 Why?
 They could tell you: I don’t have any money.
 I’m too lazy to make plans for myself.
 I don’t have the time to travel.
-I’m afraid.
+I’m afraid to travel solo.

 Yes, the world is full of excuses that we can use to justify our decision to stay where we are.
 I’ve used some of them too.
 I remember the crystal merchant’s reply to Santiago when the latter asked him in The Alchemist why he was not pushing through with his pilgrimage to Mecca.
 The merchant said: I’m afraid that if my dream is realized, I’ll have no reason to go on living.

 For him, then, it’s better to have the dream than fulfill it.
 He’s afraid of the hole it will leave in his life if it’s gone.

 I took a leap of faith by traveling alone when I was 11.
 I was a bit worried, yes, but the excitement was stronger!
 I was around three years old though, when I first became conscious of how addicting it can be to be on the road.

 Every time my parents took me on their trips, I felt so happy, so lucky to be chosen to go.
 Through those early trips, I realized that anything is possible, including, yes, backpacking in Europe.